 Like many, I lightly brown my pearled couscous in a little bit of olive oil before simmering to bring out its toasty flavor.
 This contrasts the lemon-garlic vinaigrette and sweet tomatoes in this couscous salad recipe nicely.

 No cherry tomatoes on hand?
 Toss in some sun-dried tomatoes, chopped bell peppers, or roasted red peppers.
 Don’t like Feta?
 Give it a try with crumbled goat cheese or bocconcini.

-Torn baby spinach leaves are easily substituted for arugula.
-You can even roast the tomatoes in the oven with a little extra virgin olive oil, salt, and pepper, if you have the time and prefer a deeper flavor and softer texture.
+You can easily substitute torn baby spinach leaves for arugula.
+I also sometimes like to roast the tomatoes in the oven with a little extra virgin olive oil, salt, and pepper, if you have the time and prefer a deeper flavor and softer texture.

 I’ve added artichoke hearts to this salad on a few occasions, and even grilled shrimp.
 It’s easy to take the base of the couscous and vinaigrette and add whatever herbs and vegetables you have and love.